top of page

 Smiling, she said, “I understand, I understand!
 And, I like what I’m hearing!”

-So what I've always known is that when the problem you solve is prioritized, then and only then, how many clients you have means something to the prospect, not because of popularity "everybody going here", but because of specificity: your body of work points in one direction.
+When the problem you solve is prioritized, then and only then, how many clients you have means something.
+Not because of popularity "everybody going here", but because of specificity: your body of work points in one direction.

 It wasn't the number of clients I had that earned her trust.
 It was that I knew how to solve a specific kind of problem she didn't know she had.